 Designing The Footprint

-When we design a footprint for the diode, we should have a way to clearly indicate where this pin should be placed.
+When we design footprint files for the diode, we should have a way to clearly indicate this pin placement.
 A good footprint should be easy to understand and read.
 Since diodes are normally marked on the package where the cathode is located we should place some information on the footprint to indicate this.
 Here is an example footprint of a diode:

 In this footprint there are two forms of indication.
 First the silkscreen near the cathode pad is thicker and second, there is an arrow in between the pads that points to the cathode similar to how the schematic symbol of a diode looks.
 Having two forms of indication may at first seem overkill, but when you consider that the diode will be placed on top of the arrow indicator it makes sense to have the second indicator external to the component’s placement.